lod/pydoctor/docs/source/contrib.rst

 Releasing and publishing a new package
 --------------------------------------

-Publishing to PyPI is done via a GitHub Actions workflow that is triggered when a tag is pushed.
+Publishing to PyPI is done via the ``unit.yaml`` GitHub Actions workflow.
+The publish to PyPI is triggered when a tag is pushed.
 Version is configured in the ``setup.cfg``.

 The following process ensures correct version management: